distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 **Goal:** Prevent a third factor from influencing both p(action) and p(outcome), by making deciding what action to take solely based on futarchy prices.

 **Problems:**
+1. The prediction market price is biased in favor of being optimistic, due to optimistic traders having higher expected returns than those who are pessimistic.
+This is because it is less capital efficient to hold "bad outcome" shares than "good outcome" shares, given that if the market ends up agreeing with the holder of a "bad outcome" share, the action will not be taken, preventing them from capitalising on their insights re: the effect of the action.

-1. Traders have little incentive to make pessimistic bets on the outcome of an action.
+2. Traders have little incentive to make pessimistic bets on the outcome of an action.
 This is because they have little incentive to sell "good outcome" for "bad outcome" shares, if doing so causes the forecast of an action's outcome to fall below the decision threshold.
 If the forecast is below the decision threshold, the action will not be taken, therefore making the trader's shares worthless.
 The magnitude of this effect increases as the decision deadline approaches, as there is less time remaining in which, and hence a lower probability that, the price will move back above the decision threshold.
+    - Or perhaps this is incorrect, as traders can not collude to keep the price of their action's child market shares above the decision threshold, and hence it is not in the interest of any particular trader to so.
+This is because no trader is capable of single-handedly determining whether a forecast remains above or falls below a decision threshold, thereby influencing whether an action is taken or not.

-2. The prediction market price is biased in favor of being optimistic, due to optimistic traders having higher expected returns than those who are pessimistic.
+3. The prediction market price is biased in favor of being optimistic, due to optimistic traders having higher expected returns than those who are pessimistic.
 This is because "good outcome" shares will be priced higher than warranted by an action's expected impact, because a trader's expectation of a proposal's p(pass) is correlated with whether they think said proposal is beneficial.

-3. This creates negative convexity (due to the action being more likely to be taken when you are wrong) and low capital efficiency (due to not making any return when the market ends up agreeing with them) for buyers of "bad outcome" shares, and positive convexity and higher capital efficiency for buyers of "good outcome" shares.
+This effect is akin to "convexity" in the context of options.
+    - Perhaps this can be mitigated by counter-speculators who profit by adjusting the price of "good outcome" downwards by what they expect the average upwards bias to be of other traders, resulting from the above effect.
+        - However this significantly complicates the

 ## Strategy 3: Occasionally Take Actions Expected to Cause Bad Outcomes